sourcetab/sourcetab/README.md

 ### Features

 - Multiple types of widgets to add to the dashboard and toolbar.
-- Different alignments for widgets in the toolbar.
 - Easily rearrange widgets through drag and drop while in edit mode.
 - Many customizable options in the settings.
 - Easy data management for backup and restoration later on.